 - Display: 17" QHD, 240Hz

-- Why: Aggressive pricing, solid specs
+- Why: Aggressive pricing with solid specifications

 Best Portability: Razer Blade 16